 From the beginning, the statistics has covered the numbers of earnings-related pension recipients and new retirees, the mean pensions, as well as the pension expenditure of the earnings-related pension scheme.
 Over the years, the data content of the statistics has been extended.
 Data on disability pension decisions in the earnings-related pension scheme was added in 2007.

 In 2005—2013, the statistics was published under the name Pensioners and Insured in Finland.
 As of the statistical year 2014, the data is published in two different statistical publications: Earnings-related pensioners in Finland and Persons insured for an earnings-related pension in Finland.

 In 1999, the concept of new retirees was changed.
 It no longer included persons retiring on a part-time pension.
 Persons receiving a part-time pension are included in the figures for new retirees when they start to receive some other pension that is based on their own working life, usually an old-age pension.
-In 1996–1998, new part-time pensioners were counted as pensioners on an earnings-related pension.
-As of the 1999 statistics, the time series of earnings-related pension retirees have been corrected retroactively.
-Thus, the 1996-1998 statistics are not comparable in this respect with those of later years.

 The partial old-age pension, introduced in 2017, is processed in the same way in the statistics as the part-time pension.
 That means that persons who have retired on a partial old-age pension in 2017 are not considered new retirees.

 Changes in earnings-related pension legislation must be taken into account when interpreting the statistics.

 The statistics use applicable general standard categorizations, e.g. by disease (ICD-10) and region (province, country or residence and country group).